/

 • However, they lock applications into specific databases, reducing flexibility

-Trade-off analysis: Organizations must weigh the performance benefits of native drivers against the flexibility of ODBC.
+Strategic Consideration: Organizations prioritizing maximum performance for single-database applications may benefit from native drivers, while those requiring multi-database flexibility or anticipating future database migrations typically achieve better long-term ROI with ODBC-based architectures.
 In practice, many choose native drivers for performance-critical applications while maintaining ODBC as a flexible option for general connectivity.

 RESTful APIs and GraphQL